hack4change/hambasafe-client/README.md

 npm install
 ionic serve -l
 ```

+In time, it will be available on the App & Play Stores

 ## News to use or lose as you choose:
 * The app logic is contained in `./app`